-Three uniquely Southwest field trips for you to experience New Mexico!
+Unique field trips for you to experience wildlife and habitats in Ohio!

-Important note: Since these trips are being offered Monday through Wednesday, we expect them to sell out quickly.
-Field trips must be selected and paid for on conference pre-registration.
-No onsite field trip registration be offered.
+Important note: We expect these trips to sell out quickly.
+Field trips must be selected and paid for with conference pre-registration.
+No onsite field trip registration will be offered.